2021 Registration Closed

 You can also use this table or shelf to highlight and visually display gift baskets involving wine.
 If it is the busy holiday season, for example, you might have gift baskets pre-packaged and ready to go.
 Again, if state regulations permit, you can include a bottle of wine with the gift basket, making the perfect gift.

 In the social media era, we are now witnessing the rise of the “celebrity sommelier,” and that provides a great opportunity for a restaurant to boost wine sales.
-It helps to create a culture of wine that restaurant patron can experience immediately.
+It helps to create a culture of wine that restaurant customers can experience immediately.
 There are various ways to pull this off – one way could simply be to highlight a “wine cocktail of the month” on the wine menu if you have a great mixologist on staff.
 Or, you could provide “take homes” like small recipe cards with drink and/or food creation ideas.

 In general, customers love to find out the “back story” of a restaurant and one way to do this is via social media.
 Instagram can be used to host live interviews, chats, or Q&A sessions with a sommelier.
 Twitter can be used to highlight new deals, promotions or bottle selections.
 On the back of menus or business cards, you can include information about the different social media platforms where people can connect with the chef, sommelier or mixologist.